Review at a Glance

 The housings are translucent-tinted reinforced plastic.
 They're identical in feel to what GE and Pentek use, because they probably come from the same factory.
 The threads engaged cleanly , which isn't always the case with budget filtration; I had a Chinese-made knockoff a few years back where one housing was cross-threaded out of the box.

-My real gripe is the housing wrench.
-It's a thin blue plastic strap that flexes when you put real torque .
-I cracked one during my first filter change at month three. iSpring will send a replacement if you email them (I tested this; took 9 days), but do yourself a favor and order a metal Big Blue wrench separately.
+The real weak point is the housing wrench.
+It's a thin blue plastic strap that flexes when you put real torque on it, and it can crack during a filter change. iSpring will send a replacement if you email them, but do yourself a favor and order a metal Big Blue wrench separately.

 The O-rings are the second annoyance.
 They're a tight fit and they dry out fast in low-humidity climates.
 I now keep food-grade silicone grease .
 Without it, you'll get a slow drip from the top of housing #2 within a week.
 Ask me how I know.